From cholestrol reducers and antibiotics to anti infectives and pain relievers

 Our medicines treat several types of cancer and associated conditions like neutropenia.
 (Neutropenia is a low level of neutrophils, a type of white blood cell.
 All white blood cells help the body fight infection.)

-We have a range of generic and branded medicines used in the treatment of urological conditions.
-For the treatment of interstitial cystitis and recurrent bacterial cystitis, Teva markets Cystistat® (hyaluronate sodium) solution, a CE marked class III medical device.
+We have a range of generic and branded medicines used in the treatment of urological conditions, including the treatment of interstitial cystitis and recurrent bacterial cystitis.

 Many of our medicines are generic - generic medicines contain the same active, or key, ingredient(s) as the original medicine brand.